Reviews You Can Rely On

 Ease of Assembly

-We found the Leap, Think, Gesture, Aeron, and Humanscale Diffrient were all supremely easy to set up.
+We found the Leap, Think, Gesture, and Aeron were all supremely easy to set up.
 These chairs essentially came fully assembled or took us less than five minutes of work to get them ready to go.
 The Amia and Series 2 are also incredibly fast to set up, just requiring sliding the gas cylinder into place.
 The seat also needs to be slid into place on the Series 2, but you will spend more time breaking down the packaging these chairs came in than anything else.

 Conclusion